 - transportation information;

 Replacement certificates received from the CFIA must be linked to the original certificate, which the CFIA will cancel.

-b) Food specific requirements
+b) Food-specific requirements

 The food commodity you are manufacturing and/or exporting will determine which of the following acts and regulations you must comply with.

-You will need to comply with any program or certification body requirements beyond those of Canada that have been recognized by the foreign competent authority (see Foreign Country Requirements in this guide).
-Under these programs, the CFIA supports these specific export requirements unique to certain foods and/or countries (see the CFIA's Food Exports pages).
+You will need to comply with any program or certification body requirements beyond those of Canada that have been recognized by the foreign competent authority (see Foreign country requirements in this guide).
+Under these programs, the CFIA supports these specific export requirements unique to certain foods and/or countries (see the CFIA's Food exports pages).

-Examples of food specific requirements include:
+Examples of food-specific export requirements include: